fischertechnik/FT-TXT/Readme.md

   ./Make-TXT-Buildroot-Clean.sh
   sudo ./Make-TXT-Image.sh
   ```
+The image you can find in `../ft-TXT_Build_XXX.img.zip`

 ## Setup Build Environment
 To build the *BSB* and the *Bootloader* you will need a linux system with a development environment.
-The making of BSP was tested with [Ubuntu Mate 16.04](http://cdimage.ubuntu.com/ubuntu-mate/releases/16.04.4/release/ubuntu-mate-16.04.4-desktop-amd64.iso):
+The making of *BSP* was tested with [Ubuntu Mate 16.04](http://cdimage.ubuntu.com/ubuntu-mate/releases/16.04.4/release/ubuntu-mate-16.04.4-desktop-amd64.iso):
-Install the linux packages first:
+Install the following linux packages first:
   ```
   cd ./FT-TXT
   sudo ./Linux-Pakete-Required.sh